Assessing for-profit higher education: a good business proposition?

 Maybe the question needs to be answered now what kind of business, and then what kind of educational organisation, for-profit institutions are intending to be.
 Some of them have a distinctly swashbuckling approach, while others appear to attach more importance to educational and scholarly values.
 Some need to be tested to see whether their statements of values is reflected in pedagogical and scholarship practice.

 For myself, I find it hard to believe that a profit model, in which corporate directors are bound by law to consider the financial interests of shareholders before anything else, is appropriate in higher education.
-But I am interested in the discussion.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+But I am interested in the discussion.higher education comment below, or link to this permanent URL from your own site.